Leadership Fellows Program

 - Living as a Spiritual Leader (retreat)

-In addition, the annual tuition for Leadership Fellows is $500 per person.
+The annual tuition for Leadership Fellows is $500 per person.
 There is a $100 application fee per team which does not apply towards the annual tuition.
-Scholarship funds through the Academy may be pursued if available funding is a deterrent to being enrolled.
+Scholarship funds may be pursued if available funding is a deterrent to being enrolled.

 - Completed application for clergy and laity